rshah71/AI-Projects/Resume Screening Chatbot/Readme.txt

-This is a resume screening application where you paste a job description and uplaod your resume and it give give you report with score (out of 100) on how suitable this job is for you.
+This is a resume screening application that helps you evaluate your fit for a job.
+You simply paste the job description and upload your resume, and the app generates a detailed report along with a suitability score (out of 100).

-Setup:
-1) in the terminal, first install all the requirements
+Setup Instructions

-pip install langchain-community google-generativeai langchain-google-genai python-dotenv pip install streamlit chromadb pypdf docx2txt
+1. Install the required dependencies: pip install langchain-community google-generativeai langchain-google-genai python-dotenv pip install streamlit chromadb pypdf docx2txt

-2) Run the streamlit application

-streamlit run app.py
+2. Launch the Streamlit application: streamlit run app.py